 Jesus Comes to Jerusalem as King

-1As they approached Jerusalem and came to Bethphage on the Mount of Olives, Jesus sent two disciples, 2saying to them, “Go to the village ahead of you, and at once you will find a donkey tied there, with her colt by her.
-Untie them and bring them to me.
-3If anyone says anything to you, say that the Lord needs them, and he will send them right away.”
+1As they approached Jerusalem and came to Bethphage and Bethany at the Mount of Olives, Jesus sent two of his disciples, 2saying to them, “Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
+Untie it and bring it here.
+3If anyone asks you, ‘Why are you doing this?’ say, ‘The Lord needs it and will send it back here shortly.’ ”

 “Blessed is he who comes in the name of the Lord!”

 10“Blessed is the coming kingdom of our father David!”

 11Jesus entered Jerusalem and went into the temple courts.
 He looked around at everything, but since it was already late, he went out to Bethany with the Twelve.

 Jesus Curses a Fig Tree and Clears the Temple Courts